Scrap yards: how they price, weigh, and pay

 Related guides

-- Scrap Metal Prices Today — the existing leaf in this category
+- Scrap Metal Prices Today — current per-pound payouts across the major grades

 - Scrap Basics — foundational concepts